floh22/cmb-atlas-results/README.md

 |tags don't contain  ['3g', '4g', 'lte', '5g', 'mobile'] |we don't considered  nodes that are taged with mobile technologie|
 |tags contaion one of ['home', 'office' , or 'academic'] | we only considere probes taht are taged as home or office or academic|
 |country_code in list of country codes of either wifi, mobile or starlink| to esnure that we have nearby nodes we considered as many nodes that had the same country code as the others up to a maximum number of five per country.|

+## Measurments

+We performed measurmets over two differrent time horizons.
+One long term another over a shorter timeframe with mesurments more often.

+The results of the long term measurments can be found [here](https://github.com/floh22/cmb-atlas-results/tree/master/long_term_measurements/measurements), the results of the other measurment [here](https://github.com/floh22/cmb-atlas-results/tree/master/measurements)

 ## Access Technology Comparison and Analysis